lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 Gafaelfawr supports calculating user quotas based on group membership and providing quota information through its API.
 API quotas are also enforced directly by Gafaelfawr.
+See :doc:`quotas` for more information.

+Setting quotas is optional.
+Omit this setting if you don't want to set user quotas.

 Default quota
 -------------

 The default quota setting controls the quotas that all users get when there are no more specific rules (discussed below).
+All of these keys are optional and may be omitted to not set that type of quota.

 The ``api`` key should contain a mapping of service names to number of requests per minute.
 The keys for API quotas are names of services.